datastax/dsbulk/manual/engine/authentication/README.md

 # Workflow Engine Authentication

-DataStax Bulk Loader/Unloader can connect to secured DSE clusters (and also to secured vanilla C* clusters).
+DataStax Bulk Loader can connect to secured DSE clusters (and also to secured vanilla C* clusters).

 Three different authentication providers are available: